mahin67580/roommate-finder-app-frontend/README.md

 ## 🚀 Extra Features
 - **Count Up animation in Home page**
 - **Accordion section with necessary questions in Home page**
+- **Used Lottie-React in Featured roommate as a visual impact and React Tooltip in Detains page in Like button to indicate Linking will reveal the contact number, **

 --
 ## 🛠️ Tech Stack